TechGuy541/Sudachi/README.md

 # Sudachi
-This is the Sudachi for iOS core
+This is the Sudachi for iOS core + dependencies + wrapper I dare you to make a frontend for this!